 It makes perfect sense once you think about it.
 You’ve come home from work, off the train, in from the gym, and you want to get in and wash your hands.
 But… what stands between you and your sink?
 Your front door, the kitchen door perhaps?
 The contact point for all of these is the same, the door handle.
 Door handles see daily use from any number of people habitants and yet they rarely feature on our cleaning ‘to-do’ lists.
 They are of such low priority and yet can potentially be hosts to a whole range of bacteria.

 For standard door handles we recommend using some warm water and a little dish soap to wash them, and if you wanted to take it one step further apply some hand sanitiser to them once you’re done.
 Don’t forget about arguably the most important door handle of all, the one on your fridge!

 Careful: Before doing anything to your doorknobs make sure to check if they are made of solid brass or copper, as these two materials need their own special cleaning routines as to not damage them.

 6. Light Switches

 Similar to door handles, we touch them when we wake up, when we come back from work or even heading into the bathroom.
 They are rarely included as they are in a bit of a dead zone when it comes to cleaning, as people rarely find themselves washing down their walls.
-So, next time you’re cleaning, keep your switches in mind!
+So, next time you’re cleaning, keep your light switches in mind!

 Careful: When washing a light switch, we recommend using a very small amount of rubbing alcohol on a cloth, but make sure there is no excess moisture on it as this could run into the wall and cause electrical issues or worse.